Special Events Liquor Permit

 All required forms and supporting documents must be filed with the Town Clerk’s office.
 The application and review process takes some time so plan accordingly.
 Public hearing must be scheduled for such applications, and notice of the hearing posted.
 Continued communication with the Clerk’s office is recommended via email: email@example.com.

-The completed application form must also include the following documents:
+The Special Event Permit questionnaire form must also include the following:

 NOTE: No public hearing will be scheduled until the complete application and all required documents have been filed and all required fees paid.

-- Submit a completed Application for the Special Event Permit and the State's Application for Special Events Permit - DR 8439
+- Submit a completed State's Application for Special Events Permit - DR 8439

 - A diagram of the area for which the permit will be issued (this diagram must reflect the physical structure (i.e. bars, walls, partitions, entrances, exits, etc.) and a narrative of how this area will be controlled, (i.e., fences, ropes, barbed wire, walls, etc.).
 Applicants must be able to demonstrate that all alcoholic beverages will remain within the proposed licensed area and that other alcoholic beverages will NOT be brought to the licensed area.